Moiseicho/CreaturesVsPreachers/README.md

 WASD - movement
 M1 - select/shoot
+M2 - manual aim
 Q - first ability
 E - second ability
 R - manual reload

-Fight trough hordes of zombies, choose new weapons and abilities and have fun.
+Fight through hordes of zombies, choose new weapons and abilities, and have fun.

+## Installation

+To download the game, you can download the zip file from [this link](https://github.com/Moiseicho/CreaturesVsPreachers/raw/master/export.zip).
+Export it and open the .exe file to play.

+You can clone the whole repository and open the project using Godot 3.5.3 with C# support.